Using the Simulator Template

 Simulation Settings

 The simulation setting allow you to set the time/date and location the scenario takes place.
-These setting will change the natural lighting of the scene by altering the height and location of the sun.
+These settings will change the natural lighting of the scene by altering the height and location of the sun.

 Location